 - when a formerly unregulated industry subject to American style civil law is brought under regulatory control the industry is forced into compliance, but customers and their lawyers are not.
 As a result the litigation that formerly helped drive change usually continues, but usually (i.e. except in extreme cases) its costs are priced into the product, spread across the industry, and largely divorced from product and process decisions.

 Note that, absent the regulator, the costs of litigation are priced into whatever the company being sued makes or sells and the frequently sued therefore eventually have to charge more than their competitors - and because both settlements and on-going suits damage reputations that price increase makes an already difficult sell harder and harder until the frequently sued either change their behavior or leave the business.
-With the regulator in place, however, costs are spread across the industry and non disclosure agreements become the industry norm - meaning that all consumers share the cost of the litigation, but get essentially nothing from it.
+With the regulator in place, however, costs are spread across the industry and non disclosure agreements become the industry norm - meaning that all consumers share the cost of the litigation, but no, or very little, product improvement results from it.

 - when the customer's role in driving industry adaptation is absorbed by the regulator's presence between customer and producer, Japanese style incremental evolutionary change quickly replaces the periodic product and process revolutions characteristic of unregulated markets.